-Each of the IHJ founding members and 2019 Board Members have been instrumental in bringing to fruition the vision of moving young people and changing lives.
+Each of the IHJ founding members and current Board Members have been instrumental in bringing to fruition the vision of moving young people and changing lives.
 Meet your IHJ Board!

 Erin Sullivan – President